 - After signing-off on the reviews, the Manager will use the Content Organizer and Send To Connections feature to route the reviews to a protected library accessible only by Human Resources.

-You already know how to set-up content types and site columns because you read the Office 365 and SharePoint – Sales Contract Lifecycle Management (CLM) – Taxonomy with Content Types and Site Columns post.
-Below we see the definitions as an example for you to elaborate on.
+Read the Office 365 and SharePoint – Sales Contract Lifecycle Management (CLM) – Taxonomy with Content Types and Site Columns post to learn more about content types and site columns.
+Afterwards, see the definition below for Performance Review Content type.
 These are all created at the Site Collection level so that they can be re-used across sites.

-Here are the Performance Review site columns created by Human Resources:
+The Performance Review site columns created by Human Resources are as follows: